14 Best B2B Cold Email Templates to Get Your Leads' Attention

 25 sales email templates from HubSpot

-The subject line is your gatekeeper, so 50% of email work should be spent crafting and testing different subject lines.
-You want to create an exciting but credible (not spammy or sales-y) subject that intrigues recipients.
+This makes sense to me — your subject line is your gatekeeper.
+I’d recommend crafting and testing different subject lines to create an exciting but credible (not spammy or sales-y) subject line that intrigues recipients.

-Make your subject line compelling and informative to pique the recipient's interest in the body of the email — and research the prospect so the subject line is personalized for them.
+Your subject line should also be compelling and informative to pique the recipient's interest in the body of the email — and research the prospect so the subject line is personalized to them.

 We're committed to your privacy.
 HubSpot uses the information you provide to us to contact you about our relevant content, products, and services.
 You may unsubscribe from these communications at any time.
 For more information, check out our Privacy Policy.